Michael von Grace

-- He then went on to write for the nighttime series PAPER DOLLS and KNOTTS LANDING.
-Securing a place on the hit series LOVE BOAT, he wrote numerous episodes including five two-hour specials starring Oscar and Emmy winners and nominees, Lana Turner, Kathy Bates, Claire Trevor, Anne Baxter, George Kennedy, Cloris Leachman and Tim Robbins.
+- Michael began writing screenplays, selling his second to Universal.
+He then went on to write for the nighttime series PAPER DOLLS and KNOTTS LANDING.
+Securing a place on the hit series LOVE BOAT, he wrote numerous episodes including five two-hour specials starring Oscar and Emmy winners and nominees, featuring major Hollywood stars – Lana Turner, Kathy Bates, Claire Trevor, Anne Baxter, George Kennedy, Cloris Leachman, and Tim Robbins.

-- He has written movies for TV, including the thriller LADY KILLER starring Emmy and Tony winner Judith Light, various pilots and developed screenplays for Kevin Costner and John Travolta.
+- He has written movies for TV, including the thriller LADY KILLER starring Emmy and Tony winner Judith Light, various pilots, and developed screenplays for Kevin Costner and John Travolta.

 - He also developed screenplays for such major award-winning directors as Nick Meyer, Tony Richardson, and J. Lee Thompson.

 - He has just finished a new musical: THAT’S TOO BROADWAY with actor/composer/lyricist Tom Lowe, who starred in the London West End productions of Les Misérables and Cats.
 They are also developing another musical, MS ST. LOUIS, based on the ill-fated voyage from Germany to Cuba in 1939 caring German Jewish refugees.